chrisramsay/53-degrees-astro/content/observing/2020-05-10_building-a-raspberry-pi-flavoured-dslr-control-unit.rst

 Requirements
 ++++++++++++

-I decided that the the control box would have to be able to fulfil the following requirements:
+I decided that the control box would have to be able to fulfil the following
+requirements:

 - Provide power for the DSLR, lens warmer and Skywatcher mount
 - Download image data from the DSLR to local storage